bohd4nx/gifts-parser/README.md

    pip install -r requirements.txt
    ```

-3. Edit config.ini in the project root directory to match your needs.
+3. Edit config.ini in the project root directory:
+   - Set your Bot Token
+   - Set your Telegram API ID and API Hash
+   - Add your phone number in international format
+   - Configure admins and parsing parameters

 ## 🚀 Usage